 - We understand that it is illegal to unlawfully disclose price sensitive information; this means if we require access to price sensitive information in order to carry out our job, we will keep that information confidential.
-Also, we will not share the information with anyone else except where we are required to do so by law or as part of our employment. - We understand that if we have access to price sensitive information, we will be considered an Insider and therefore must not deal in securities issued by companies in the Group without obtaining prior clearance in accordance with the Company's Securities Dealing Rules. - We understand that if we are granted clearance to deal and use price sensitive information to influence our securities dealing, this is called 'insider dealing', which is illegal.
+Also, we will not share the information with anyone else except where we are required to do so by law or as part of our employment. - We understand that if we have access to price sensitive information, we will be considered an Insider and therefore must not deal in securities issued by companies in the Group without obtaining prior clearance from the Legal team. - We understand that if we are granted clearance to deal and use price sensitive information to influence our securities dealing, this is called 'insider dealing', which is illegal.
 Insider dealing isn't limited to financial information and can apply to information about the activities and future prospects of any other company listed on the stock market.
 This applies whether we are doing this in person or through an intermediary.
-We may also be responsible if we pass price-sensitive information on to a third party, who then uses it to buy or sell securities. - We understand that we cannot use price sensitive information to influence our share dealing and we must not recommend or induce anybody else to engage in insider dealing, as this is also illegal. - We will only share price sensitive information where required to do so by law or as part of our employment. - Where we think we may have access to price sensitive information and have not been informed that we are classified as an Insider or where we require more information on the Company's Securities Dealing Rules, we will contact the Legal team immediately.
+We may also be responsible if we pass price-sensitive information on to a third party, who then uses it to buy or sell securities. - We understand that we cannot use price sensitive information to influence our dealings and we must not recommend or induce anybody else to engage in insider dealing, as this is also illegal. - We will only share price sensitive information where required to do so by law or as part of our employment and prior to obtaining clearance from the Legal team. - Where we think we may have access to price sensitive information and have not been informed that we are classified as an Insider, or where we require more information, we will contact the Legal team immediately.